-For scenery, variety and density of animals, accessibility and choice of accommodation, South Luangwa is the best park in Zambia and one of the most majestic in Africa.
-Impalas, pukus, waterbuck giraffe and buffaloes wander on the wide-open plains; leopards, of which there are many in the park, hunt in the dense woodlands; herds of elephants wade through the marshes; and hippos munch serenely on Nile cabbage in the Luangwa River.
-The bird life is also tremendous: about 400 species have been recorded – large birds like snake eagles, bateleurs and ground hornbills are normally easy to spot.
-The quality of the park is reflected in the quality of its guides – the highest in Zambia.
-The local professional guide association sets standards, and anyone who shows you around this park should have passed a set of tough examinations.
+For scenery, variety and density of animals, South Luangwa National Park is one of the best parks in Zambia, if not Africa.
+Impalas, pukus, waterbucks, giraffes and buffaloes wander on the wide-open plains; leopards, of which there are many in the park, hunt in the dense woodlands; herds of elephants wade through the marshes; and hippos munch serenely on Nile cabbage in the Luangwa River.
+The bird life is a highlight: about 400 species have been recorded – large birds like snake eagles, bateleurs and ground hornbills are normally easy to spot.

-Much of the park is inaccessible because of rains between November and April (especially February and March), so many lodges close at this time.
+Much of the park is inaccessible because of rains between November and April.